open-contracting/standard/docs/schema/merging.md

 A **versioned value** thus describes a field's value in a specific release.

-For example, in the above worked example, the estimated value of the procurement was 13,000 GHS in a release (`tender/value/amount` was `13000`).
+For example, in worked example 1 in [Updates and deletions](../guidance/build/merging), the estimated value of the procurement was 13,000 GHS (in the first release `tender/value/amount` was `13000`).
 Following the steps above, the versioned value is:

 ```json
 {